d-nerve/.github/profile/README.md

-## Hi there 👋 This is Digital Nerve Lab.
+## Hi there 👋 This is the Digital Nerve Lab.

 ## About Us
 Coming soon